 Whenever possible, you should consider building an internal team for this initiative.
 Having your content production take place in-house, for instance, allows you to truly "own" the content process — and you can be much more nimble as a result.

 The beauty of digital marketing and content marketing is that it presents a much more level playing field for businesses of all sizes.
 If you're willing to invest in a team (and invest in their training), you can outrank the big boys — provided that your content really connects with buyers.

 Use educational resources to help get you there.
-At IMPACT+, we offer free courses to help you build and scale your inbound marketing efforts, with information and insights from industry thought leaders and experts.
+In our online community and learning platform, IMPACT+, we offer free courses to help you build and scale your inbound marketing efforts, with information and insights from industry thought leaders and experts.

 With the right team and the right knowledge, inbound marketing can revolutionize the way your business operates.
 It is an investment, to be sure, but one that is sure to bear fruit if you approach it in the right way.